Parallelogramophonograph loves to make up dynamic improvised plays and theatre in the moment.

 They also perform, teach, and direct shows at the Hideout Theatre, and generally make their presence known in the growing Austin artistic community.
-All four members have directed and produced some of Austin’s most popular regional improvised productions including Austin Secrets (twice nominated for a B. Iden Payne Award), Manhattan Stories (nominated for a B. Iden Payne Award), Holy 1960s Batman, Batman!, The Violet Underbelly: Improvised Film Noir, Dickens Unleashed, and After School Improv.
+All four members have directed and produced some of Austin’s most popular regional improvised productions including Austin Secrets (twice nominated for a B. Iden Payne Award), Manhattan Stories (nominated for a B. Iden Payne Award), A Bedtime Gorey (nominated for a B. Iden Payne) Holy 1960s Batman, Batman!, The Violet Underbelly: Improvised Film Noir, Dickens Unleashed, and After School Improv.

 They are recipients of a prestigious B. Iden Payne award for Outstanding Work in Improvisational Theater and a 2012 “Best of Austin” Austin Chronicle Critics Award for ‘Most Continuously Innovative Improv Troupe’.

 You can read even more about them (and their travels as a group to Edinburgh) in this 2011 Austin Chronicle Arts Feature.